afqueiruga/afqueiruga.github.io/CV.md

 #  Skill Set

+- Software engineering for scientific and engineering applications.
 - Numerical method design and implementation for engineering and physics simulations.
 - Analysis and improvement of numerical models though